dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ## Libraries

-The underscore character ( `_` ) indicates that a member is private to its library.
-This distinction is enforced by the Dart tools.
+A leading underscore character ( `_` ) indicates that a member is private to its library.
+This is not mere convention, but is built into the language itself.

 ### PREFER making declarations private.